bosch-io/iot-things-examples/digitaltwin-example/README.md

 # Bosch IoT Things - End-to-End Digital Twin Example

-This example shows a simple End-to-End scenario for Digital Twins based on Eclipse Ditto / Bosch IoT Things.
+This example shows a simple End-to-End scenario for Digital Twins based on Bosch IoT Things / Eclipse Ditto.

 # General concept

 ## Introduction

 A digital twin is an orchestration of many (all) aspects of an IoT device/product asset in order to get to an unified and simplified model and API to work with this IoT asset.
-Each digital twin is represented as Thing in Eclipse Ditto and the aspects a represented as Features within this Thing.\
+Each digital twin is represented as Thing and the aspects a represented as Features within this Thing.\
 Some of these Features represent a state with properties, others represent an interface to some functionality (e.g. operations or events), and some are both.

 Normally there are "contracts" that define the structure of the state and/or the interfaces of functionality.
 These contracts are defined using Eclipse Vorto by describing Function Blocks.
 Some Features may also be "free form", i.e. there is no "written" contract that defines its state/functionality.

 Finally, there needs to be a place where the orchestration is described.
-Policies are used in Eclipse Ditto to manage the orchestration.
+Policies are used to manage the orchestration.
 They include the roles and access rights and by this directly define the responsibility of these roles.

-The following conceptual model describe the composition of a Digital Twin in Eclipse Ditto:
+The following conceptual model describe the composition of a Digital Twin:

 ![concept](doc/digitaltwin-concept.png)